5t3ph/moderncss-dot-dev/src/posts/generating-font-size-css-rules-and-creating-a-fluid-type-scale.md

 ## In Closing...

 If you really read this whole episode, thank you _so much_ for sticking with it.
-I look forward to your feedback, please reach out on [DEV](https://dev.to/5t3ph/generating-font-size-css-rules-and-creating-a-fluid-type-scale-2553) or [Twitter](https://twitter.com/5t3ph).
 Typography has so many angles and the "right way" is very project-dependent.
 It may be the set of properties with the most stakeholders and the most impact on any given layout.

+> Consider reviewing the upgraded solution that drops Sass to use custom properties, and uses [container query units for fluid typography](/container-query-units-and-fluid-typography/) that flows easily into multiple layout locations.

 ## Demo